Part Two: The Traditions

 Methods Raw, simmered, grilled, steamed, fried

 Each meal includes all five colours, all five flavours, all five cooking methods.
 This is not arbitrary aestheticism.
 It ensures nutritional completeness, digestive satisfaction, and visual beauty.
-When all five are present, the body receives what it needs and the eye receives what it craves.
+When all five are present, the body receives what it needs and the eye receives what it craves : a sensory completeness that signals to the nervous system that the meal is sufficient.
 Nothing is missing.
 There is no seeking.
+The autonomic system settles into satiation rather than continuing to scan for what is absent.

 Korean temple food